Learn about balanced comparison with multiple concepts. |

 Note: An equal number of contributors should take each study.

-Third study (6 Concept Setup v1c)
+Third study (6 Concept Setup version 1c)

 Explanation: